School of Integrative Physiology and Athletic Training

 The School of Integrative Physiology and Athletic Training offers two upper-division writing courses to fulfill the General Education writing requirements; KIN 447 and AHAT 342/AHAT 343.

-The typical student may take more than four years to complete these requirements, especially in the Health Enhancement concentration.
+The typical student may take more than four years to complete these requirements.